smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

-Deploys a new ERC-677 token contract, with optional CCIP admin settings.
-This task allows you to create a standard token or a token with CCIP administrative functionalities.
+Deploys a new ERC-20 token contract.
+This task allows you to create a standard token with CCIP administrative functionalities.

 #### Usage